lramseyIV/Mattermost-Bot/README.md

 Place all of the usernames you would like as recipients in the json file "usernames: field.

 Test then set up as a cron job and boom!

+## Plans
+I am planning on doing the same thing for discord shortly and will place the link here when that is done.